calciu/COVID19-LockdownFr/README.md

-LockdownDay (#ConfinementJour) COVID-19-TweetIDs
+---
+title: "LockdownDay (#ConfinementJour) COVID-19-TweetIDs"
+author: "M. Calciu"
+date: "5/11/2020"
+output: html_document
+---

+For the associated research paper see https://arxiv.org/abs/2005.05075

-The repository contains an ongoing collection of tweets IDs associated with the lockdown period due to the coronavirus COVID-19 (SARS-CoV-2), that started in France on March 18, 2020.
+The repository contains an ongoing collection of tweets IDs associated with the lockdown period due to the coronavirus COVID-19 (SARS-CoV-2), that started in France on March 17, 2020.

 We used the Twitter’s search API to gather on a daily basis Tweets defined by  hashtags #confinementJour1 to #confinementJour_n (that is LockdownDay1 to n).